-- How was the session? - Were you able to identify any new stakeholders? - Can you give any examples of specific activities you identified in your communications strategy? - Did you consider the level of effort of these activities (and any budget allocation)?
+- How was the session? - Were you able to identify any new stakeholders? - Can you give any examples of specific activities you identified in your communications strategy? - Did you consider the budget for these activities and level of effort?

 Time for a short break!